JonathanMEdwards/subtext10/doc/language.md

 ```
 This program take text as input and tests whether it is red, green, or blue, rejecting otherwise.
 Note that because of the final `else reject` we know that the `rgb?` program is conditional, and so has a question mark, whereas the prior example `polarity` could not reject, and thus was unconditional.

-A `try` structure can take an input value on the left, and will pass it as the input to each of the clauses.
+A `try` block can take an input value on the left, and will pass it as the input to each of the clauses.
 Thus we could rewrite the above example as:
 ```Txt
 rgb? = '' try {
   =? 'red